bawkee/MdcAi/README.md

 - Maintain discussion focus with Edit, steering conversations into new realms.
 Trim and direct dialogue with precision; MDC AI recalls your chosen forks, preserving context across sessions.
 - Cut down on AI expenses with flexible OpenAI API's pay-as-you-go approach, bypassing subscriptions.
 Delve into MDC AI's tips and guides to master GPT AI efficiencies and stretch your dollar further.

+## Why Yet Another GPT Wrapper?

+This is the only native, Windows desktop GPT App that:

+- Has a clear privacy policy, is free, safe, secure and does not simply serve as a lead to some paid product or monetizes in some other, sneaky fashion.
+Your API key is safe with this app, there are no ulterior motives.
+- Has a sleek UI that resembles Chat GPT, where markdown Just Works™, where you can select content and copy it with no problems and can search content via `Ctrl+F`.
+It is more compact than Chat GPT and displays conversations in compact, full-width mode which is great for code listings, tables and long documents.
+- Offers Edit functionality just like Chat GPT, with added feature where it remembers where you left off with your edits, unlike Chat GPT which restarts your message version selection.
+Edit is pivotal if you want to save $ on tokens or just keep your sanity in long conversations, don't tell the AI to "take a step back" or such, just edit the message and fork the conversation.
+- Uses actual Windows native UI technology which respects your Windows theme settings, dark/light modes, accent colors and looks consistent with other Windows apps.
+It automatically adapts UI to your device (tablet/desktop), DPI settings, multi-monitor setups, battery performance settings, etc. by letting Windows manage it.
+- Allows you to change AI settings and the "Premise" setting (GPT system message) in the middle of a conversation or across categories.
+This is extremely useful.
+If you have a PDF or a Word document you want to "discuss" on, just create a Category with that document as the premise and ask away.
+This is how all those "pdf chat" apps work anyway.
+GPT4 Turbo has a massive token limit so you won't need embeddings in 99% of use cases.

 ## Screenshots

 ![CodingAssistant](https://github.com/bawkee/MdcAi/assets/38323343/86b40491-5075-49ba-853b-7654a7c61b1f)